Mijick/PopupView/README.md

 See for yourself how does it work by cloning [project][Demo] we created

 # License
-PopupView is released under the MIT license.
+MijickPopups is released under the Apache License 2.0.
 See [LICENSE][License] for details.

 <br><br>